endoflife-date/endoflife.date/tools/sqlserver.md

 CU: Cumulative Update

 The 2016 version was the last to which SP appeared.
 As of 2017, only CU updates will be available.

-SQL Server 2016 Web and Standard editions have an extended lifetime when using the latest Service Pack.